 A keystore directory is used by Zowe to hold the certificate used for encrypting communication between Zowe clients and the Zowe z/OS servers.
 It also holds the truststore used to hold public keys of any servers that Zowe trusts.
 When Zowe is launched, the instance directory configuration file instance.env specifies the location of the keystore directory.
-See Configure instance directory.
+See Creating and configuring the Zowe instance directory.